Anomaly-free deformations of spherical general relativity coupled to matter: Modified constraint algebra

 Whenever the above differential relations are satisfied, the constraint \eqref{hamalfa0} forms a first-class algebra with the classical diffeomorphism constraint and it weakly commutes with itself: {$\big\lbrace H[\lapse_1],H[\lapse_2]\big\rbrace \approx 0$ }.
 The result of this last bracket is rather complicated.
 Nonetheless, it can be simplified by choosing a global factor that only depends on the scalar quantities, i.e. $g=g({E^r},{\phi},{K_\varphi})$.
 In this case, the off-shell bracket reads,

 where it is immediate to check that both smearing functions are of the appropriate weight.
-This result differs from the classical case \eqref{hhclass} by an extra $H$ term on the right-hand side.
-However, in order to recover the canonical form of this bracket, one only needs to demand the vanishing of the expression inside the last round brackets in \eqref{cc}.
+This result differs from the classical case \eqref{hhclass} by an extra $H$ term on the right-hand side{ , which means that the constraint $\ham$ generates a combination of normal and tangential deformations on the hypersurfaces.
+In order to recover the canonical form of this bracket, so that the Hamiltonian constraint becomes the infinitesimal generator of normal transformations,} one only needs to demand the vanishing of the expression inside the last round brackets in \eqref{cc}.
 This leads to choose a specific global factor $g$ in terms of the function $h$, that is, $g=\exp(-2\int h\, d K_\varphi)$ \footnote{In principle one could take $g=\widetilde{g}(E^r,\phi)\exp(-2\int h\, d K_\varphi)$ and leave a free global factor $\widetilde{g}$ that depends on $E^r$ and $\phi$.
 Nonetheless, for simplicity we will fix $\widetilde{g}(E^r,\phi)=1$.}, and further restricts the allowed dependence on $K_\varphi$ of the Hamiltonian.
 Note that, in particular, this choice of global factor is consistent with the classical limit \eqref{classlimit}.

 In summary, we conclude that the generator of infinitesimal normal transformations is given by the expression \eqref{hamalfa0}, with the global factor $g=\exp(-2\int h\, d K_\varphi)$.
 As long as the free functions $f_i$, $h_i$, and $h$ obey the above consistency equations \eqref{cc}, the Poisson bracket of this constraint with itself will be given by,